vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-02-syntax-overview.md

 Scope is defined using braces.
 An object or reference is only valid between `{` and `}`.
-These are also the delimiters used to define classes, methods, code blocks etc, so they automatically have their own scope.
+These are also the delimiters used to define classes, methods, code blocks, etc., so they automatically have their own scope.
 Vala is not strict about where variables are declared.

 An identifier is defined by its type and a name, e.g. `int c` meaning an